tea-lang-org/tea-lang/README.md

 Tea currently provides a module to conduct Null Hypothesis Significance Testing (NHST).

 *We are actively working on expanding the kinds of analyses Tea can support.
-Some ideas we have: Bayesian inference and linear modeling.*
+Some ideas we have: linear modeling and Bayesian inference.*

 ## How can I use Tea?
-Tea will **very soon** be available on pip!
-Check back for updates :)
+Tea is available on pip!

 ## How can I cite Tea?
 For now, please cite it!: